 - Is tummy tuck necessary after gastric bypass?

 - Is gastric bypass covered by NHS?

-How is gastric bypass surgery done?
+How is gastric bypass surgery (or mini gastric bypass)done?

 The surgery can be open or laparoscopic.
 Today, most doctors use laparoscopic surgery as it is less invasive and as effective as open surgery.
 Laparoscopic surgery is performed using several small incisions in the stomach of the patient.
 The surgeon views his operation on the screen.
 The surgery is divided into two steps.
 During the first, the surgeon divides the stomach into two parts and with surgical staples creates a “wall” between them.
 The next step is when the surgeon rearranges the small intestine.

 If the insurance can cover your surgery or not, depends on your insurance plan.
 You should contact your insurance company and ask them to provide you with all the information.

 Who are candidates for gastric bypass (or mini gastric bypass) surgery?

 The one who has a BMI (body mass index) of 40 and more can consider having gastric bypass surgery.
 If your BMI is lower but you have serious health problems related to obesity, you can also have gastric bypass done.
 If you are a candidate for the surgery or not can be decided only after the consultation with the doctor.